forem/forem/docs/installation/docker.md

 ### Docker and Docker Compose

 Docker is available for many different operating systems.
-We recommend you follow the [Docker CE install guide](https://docs.docker.com/install/) which illustrates multiple installation options for each OS.
+We recommend you follow the [Docker CE install guide](https://docs.docker.com/install/), which illustrates multiple installation options for each OS.

 You're also going to need Docker Compose, to start multiple containers.
 We recommend you follow the [Docker Compose install guide](https://docs.docker.com/compose/install/) as well.

 ## Installing DEV

-1. Fork DEV's repository, eg. <https://github.com/thepracticaldev/dev.to/fork>
+1. Fork DEV's repository, e.g. <https://github.com/thepracticaldev/dev.to/fork>
 1. Clone your forked repository, eg. `git clone https://github.com/<your-username>/dev.to.git`
 1. Set up your environment variables/secrets